-Entrance to the Mutianyu Great Wall of China
+Getting your tickets to the Mutianyu Great Wall of China

 After that journey, I finally found myself in Mutianyu, hooray!
 But the next challenge was figuring out the tickets, which might seem a bit mind boggling at first but is really not too bad once you figure out how things work.
 Again, the Tour Beijing page is very helpful for this.
 There’s an ATM in the Tourist Service Centre just in case you need cash.

 I read and speak Chinese but having to figure out all the tickets I needed to get was a bit mind boggling for me at first.
 You purchase this all at once at the Tourist Service Centre Counter – let me break it down for you: